Christian Walker Preview, Player Props: Diamondbacks vs. White Sox

 Christian Walker At The Plate

+- Walker leads Arizona in total hits (150) this season while batting .265 with 71 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 70th in batting average, 51st in on-base percentage, and 21st in slugging.
+- Among qualifying hitters in MLB play, he ranks 59th in batting average, 48th in on-base percentage, and 16th in slugging.

-- Walker enters this game on a four-game hitting streak.
-In his last games, he's hitting .333 with one homer.
+- Walker enters this game on a five-game hitting streak.
+In his last outings, he's hitting .474 with three homers.

+- Walker has picked up a hit in 62.1% of his 153 games this year, with at least two hits in 26.8% of those games.

-- Walker has picked up an RBI in 40.1% of his games this season, with two or more RBI in 13.8% of his games.
-He has also plated three or more runs in 10 contests.
+- Walker has an RBI in 62 of 153 games this year, with multiple RBI in 22 of them.
+He has also driven home three or more of his team's runs in 11 contests.

+- He has scored in 71 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.